UKPLab/sentence-transformers/docs/training/overview.md

 ![SBERT  Network Architecture](../img/SBERT_Architecture.png "SBERT Siamese Architecture")

 We feed the input sentence or text into a transformer network like BERT.
 BERT produces contextualized word embeddings for all input tokens in our text.
 As we want a fixed-sized output representation (vector u), we need a pooling layer.
 Different pooling options are available, the most basic one is mean-pooling: We simply average all contextualized word embeddings BERT is giving us.
-This gives us a fixed 768 dimensional output vector independet how long our input text was.
+This gives us a fixed 768 dimensional output vector independent how long our input text was.

 The depicted architecture, consisting on a BERT layer and a pooling layer is one final SentenceTransformer model.